entelecheia/eKoNLPy/README.md

     tokens = mpko.tokenize(text)
     score = mpko.get_score(tokens)

-`kind` parammeters for `MPKO` class: a parameter to select a lexicon file
+`kind` parammeter for `MPKO` class: a parameter to select a lexicon file

     0: a lexicon file generated using Naive-bayes classifier with 5-gram tokens as features and changes of call rates as positive/negative label.